DavidT3/XGA/paper/paper.md

 complex factors (such as removing interloper sources) that vary from source to source.

 # Features

-We can use \texttt{XGA} to investigate both average properties and, in the case of extended sources, how these properties vary spatially.
-Similar procedures for image based analysis are also available, where images (and merged images from all available data for a given source) can be easily generated en masse, then combined with masks automatically generated from supplied region files to perform photometric analyses.

-is centered around `source` and `sample` classes,  Different `source` classes, which represent different types of X-ray emitting astrophysical objects, all have different properties and methods.
+\texttt{XGA} is centered around `source` and `sample` classes,  Different `source` classes, which represent different types of X-ray emitting astrophysical objects, all have different properties and methods.
 These either relate to relevant properties of or perform measurements which are only relevant to that type of astronomical source, with some properties/methods being common to all sources.

 \texttt{XGA} also contains `product` classes, which provide interfaces to X-ray data products, with built-in methods for analysis, manipulation, and visualisation.
 The `RateMap` (a count rate map of a particular observation) class for instance includes view methods (a demonstration of masked views is shown in Figure \autoref{fig:ratemap_mask}), methods for coordinate conversion, and for measuring the peak of the X-ray emission.
-We also provide classes for interacting with and analysing spectra, both g

-, PSFs, and a base class for \texttt{XGA} profile objects, which allow for the storage, fitting, and viewing of radial profiles generated through \texttt{XGA} processes.

-To extract useful information from the generated spectra, we implemented a method for fitting models, creating an interface with XSPEC [@xspec], the popular X-ray spectral fitting language.
-This interface again provides simplified interaction with the underlying software that can be run simultaneously when multiple sources are being analysed at the same time.
+We also provide classes for interacting with and analysing spectra (`Spectrum` and `AnnularSpectra`), both global and annular; as such we can use \texttt{XGA} to investigate both average properties and, in the case of extended sources, how these properties vary spatially.
+Similar procedures for image based analysis are also available, where images (and merged images from all available data for a given source) can be easily generated en masse, then combined with masks automatically generated from supplied region files to perform photometric analyses.

-Many more features are built into \texttt{XGA}, enabled by the source based structure, as well as the product generation and XSPEC interface.
-This includes a set of profile classes, with built-in viewing methods, and a fitting method based around the `emcee` ensemble MCMC sampler [@emcee].
+We also include a set of profile classes, with built-in viewing methods, and a fitting method based around the `emcee` ensemble MCMC sampler [@emcee].
 Profiles also support storing and interacting with fitted models; including integration and differentiation methods, inverse abel transforms, and predictions from the model.
 An example of the utility of these profiles is the galaxy cluster hydrostatic mass measurement feature; this requires the measurement of 3D gas density profiles, 3D temperature profiles, gas mass, and total mass profiles.

+To extract useful information from the generated spectra, we implemented a method for fitting models, creating an interface with XSPEC [@xspec], the popular X-ray spectral fitting language.
+This interface includes the ability to fit XSPEC models (e.g. plasma emission and blackbody) and simplifies interaction with the underlying software and data by automatically performing simultaneous fits with all available data.
+Fits also can be run simultaneously when multiple sources are being analysed at the same time.

 ![A flowchart giving a brief overview of \texttt{XGA} \label{fig:flowchart}](figures/xga_flowchart.png)